20+ Expert Tips For Visiting Rome

 Just as in any major city, there are usually special exhibitions going on at any given time.
 Go and you may be the only non-Italian there.

-Last time I was in Rome, I took in exhibitions at the Scuderie del Quirinale and the Palazzo Bonaparte.
+Last time I was in Rome, I took in exhibitions at the Scuderi del Quirinal, Palazzo Bonaparte, and Diocletian’s Baths.

-Perched on the Via del Corso, the Bonaparte Palace recently opened to the public after years of renovations.
+Perched on the Via del Corso, the Bonaparte Palace is very central.
+It recently opened to the public after years of renovations.
 It was once home to Maria Letizia Ramolino, the mother of Napoleon Bonaparte.

 She famously used her enclosed green shuttered balcony to watch over the piazza.
 You can walk out on the balcony yourself to check out the views.